-A “D and C,” also written as “D & C,” is short for “dilation and curettage,” which is a minor surgery.
-It involves dilating or opening the cervix.
+A dilation and curettage, also called a D & C or D and C, is a minor surgery that involves dilating or opening the cervix.
 The cervix is the opening to your uterus or womb.
-Once the cervix is dilated, a doctor uses a spoon-shaped object called a curette to remove tissue from the inner lining of the uterus.
+After dilating your cervix, your doctor uses a spoon-shaped object called a curette to remove tissue from the inner lining of your uterus.

-A D and C can is performed in a doctor’s office, a women’s health clinic, a day surgery center, or a hospital.
+The procedure occurs in a doctor’s office, a women’s health clinic, a day surgery center, or a hospital.

-- remove non-cancerous tumors, or fibroids
+- to remove noncancerous tumors, or fibroids

-- remove and examine potentially cancerous tumors
+- to remove and examine potentially cancerous tumors

-- perform an elective abortion
+- to perform an elective abortion

 - Avoid eating or drinking the day of the surgery.

-- Arrange to take off one or two days from work or school.
+- Arrange to take one or two days off from work or school.